MLGlobalHealth/longi_viral_loads/README.md

 1. Clone the github repository in a directory of your choice.
 2. Install the dependencies by running `sh dependencies_cmdstan.sh`.
-3. Download the data necessary to run the analyses from TODO.
+3. Download the data necessary to run the analyses from [zenodo](https://zenodo.org/uploads/12663850).
 4. Specify the path to downloaded data directory in `R/paths.R` at line 22: \
     `indir.zenodo <- "PATH-TO-DOWNLOADED-ZENODO-DATA"`